Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

-Noting that any neural network with fully connected linear layers and a smooth activation function (like $\tanh$ in our case) is also smooth, this difference should be zero.
-Yet, for a general true Hamiltonian $H$, this is clearly not the case.
-Hence, there does not exist a function $\hatH : \Omega \rightarrow \RR$ that HNNs trained with the forward Euler method (with the loss of eq.~\eqref{eq:loss-hnn}) can learn. $\square$
+After Taylor expanding $y_1$ around $y_0$ and using Hamilton's equations, one obtains the following for the mixed second derivatives of the network:

-\begin{remark} Concretely, switching to the symplectic Euler method fixes the mismatch of signs in equation~\eqref{ap:eq:hnn-loss-expanded} and thus ensures the existence of a function $\hatH$.
-Further, this analysis tells us that standard HNNs will learn a function whose gradients match those of $H$ up to an error (a mismatch) of order $h$.
-The squared $L^2$ loss~\eqref{eq:loss-hnn} will thus be proportional to~$h^2$. \end{remark}
+Noting that any neural network with fully connected linear layers and a smooth activation function (like $\tanh$ in our case) is also smooth, partial derivatives should commute and this difference should always be zero.
+However, this analysis tells us that standard HNNs will learn a function whose gradients match those of $H$ up to an error (a mismatch) of order $h$.
+The squared $L^2$ loss of eq.~\eqref{eq:loss-hnn} will thus be proportional to~$h^2$ when using the forward Euler method.